idrisibrahimerten/ecommerce-python-to-powerbi/README.md

-# 🛒 Product Data Extractor
+# 🛒 E-Ticaret Rekabet Analizi Dashboard / E-Commerce Competitive Analysis Dashboard

 Bu proje / This project pulls **product data**, **reviews**, **aspects**, and **sponsored links** from a local API `http://test/api/product/` and normalizes it to CSV format.
 ---